Skip to main content

 Introduction

-Tools like Function Calling allow your AI Assistant to perform specific tasks by invoking predefined functions to handle specialized operations, improving its usefulness and responsiveness.
+Tools like Function Calling allow your AI Assistant to perform specific tasks by invoking predefined functions in your application to handle specialized operations, improving its usefulness and responsiveness.
+Use cases that function calling in AI Assistant is useful for:

 • Custom business logic or domain-specific algorithms with private data